 Many of the larger plugins in the official directory that have been around for a while and are constantly being updated use the freemium model.
 They have a free version and also a pro version with more features or more designs, depending on the type of plugin you're dealing with.
 These plugins are often the better choice as they're built on a business model that finances further development and support.

-Free plugins, on the other hand, are often made by individual developers who don't always have the time to spend on their plugin.
-There are also associations of developers, like the Plugin collective.
-Among other things, this collective supports the popular plugins Antispam Bee and Statify.
-But even that is no guarantee that a plugin will be continuously updated.
+Free Plugins , on the other hand, often comes from individual developers who sometimes don't have time for their Plugin .
+There are also associations of developers, such as the Plugin Collective.
+Among other things, it maintains the popular extensions Antispam Bee and Statify.
+But even this is no guarantee for the permanent development of a Plugins.

 If you decide to go for a premium plugin, it's worth taking a closer look at the payment model.
 It's certainly a good thing for your wallet if you only have to make a one-off payment.
 But it's not necessarily a good thing for the developer.
 The whole thing is therefore only worthwhile for them if more and more new customers buy the plugin.
 But that also puts much higher demands on the support they need to offer and this is how you can easily destroy a plugin's success.